25 Self-Compassion Tools for Taking Care of the Caregiver

 Give this a try »

-8. Take care of the caregiver
+8. Taking care of the caregiver

 This exercise helps people who care for others take care of themselves too.
 It encourages you to find ways to recharge and meet your own needs.